Ercenk/ContosoAMPBasic/README.md

 ### Register two apps

 I recommend you register two apps:

-1. For the landing page, the Azure Marketplace SaaS offers require to have a landing page, authenticating through Azure Active Directory.
+1. **For the landing page,** the Azure Marketplace SaaS offers are required to have a landing page, authenticating through Azure Active Directory.
 Register it as described in the [documentation](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-v2-aspnet-core-webapp#option-2-register-and-manually-configure-your-application-and-code-sample). **Make sure you register a multi-tenant application**, you can find the differences in the [documentation](https://docs.microsoft.com/en-us/azure/active-directory/develop/single-and-multi-tenant-apps).
 Set the value of the ClientId setting in the appsettings.json file in the "AzureAd" section to the AppId (clientId) for the app.
+The landing page uses [OpenID Connect protocol](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-protocols-oidc) to authenticate the subscriber.

 1. To authenticate Azure Marketplace Fulfillment APIs, you can register a **single tenant application**.
 You will need to provide the application ID (also referred to as the "client ID") and the tenant ID on the ["Technical Configuration page"](https://docs.microsoft.com/en-us/azure/marketplace/partner-center-portal/offer-creation-checklist#technical-configuration-page) on the Partner portal while registering your offer.
 Set the ClientId value of the "FulfillmentClient:AzureActiveDirectory" section to this value.
 You will need to create a client key, and either put it in the appsettings.json file or add it as a user secret using ```dotnet user-secrets``` command.
 You will also need to set the TenantId as described in the appsettings.json file.
 Remember, this is a single tenant app.
+The API authentication uses "[Service-to-service access token request](https://docs.microsoft.com/en-us/azure/active-directory/develop/v1-oauth2-client-creds-grant-flow#service-to-service-access-token-request)".
+The solution needs to get an access token for the resource "62d94f6c-d599-489b-a797-3e10e42fbe22" (this is the well-known resource ID for the FUlfillment API) using V1 endpoint for AAD.

 ## Creating and configuring a SendGrid account